HenryXi/use-wheel/nginx/etc/Nginx set content type.md

 # Nginx set content type
 Nginx will add `Content-Type` depend on suffix of url in response header.
 The mapping of suffix and `Content-Type` is in `/etc/nginx/mime.types`.
-There are two way to change `Content-Type` in Nginx.
+There are two ways to change `Content-Type` in Nginx.

 **1. edit `mime.types` to map suffix and `Content-Type`**